JuliaLang/julia/doc/stdlib/io-network.rst

 .. variable:: STDOUT

+   ..
+Docstring generated from Julia source

    Global variable referring to the standard out stream.

 .. variable:: STDERR

+   ..
+Docstring generated from Julia source

    Global variable referring to the standard error stream.

 .. variable:: STDIN

+   ..
+Docstring generated from Julia source

    Global variable referring to the standard input stream.